Read facts you never knew about Mae West:

 She was officially named May, but she felt that looked too ordinary and changed it to Mae.

 Her father was locally famous as a winning prize fighter, but he quit at his wife’s request.
 He went on to have several businesses, among which a detective agency.
-Little Mae loved to accompany her father to work and let him know which clients were trustworthy or not.
+Little Mae loved to accompany her father to work and let him know which clients were trustworthy and which were not.

 Mae attended the same high school, Brooklyn’s Erasmus High School, as silent movie star Norma Talmadge.